 - Tara Tobler, Fiction Editor, And Other Stories

 - Clare Malcolm, Chief Executive, New Writing North

 For more information on our judges, click here.

 The winner of the Northern Book Prize will receive:

 - Creative editorial support from And Other Stories to develop the manuscript, if need be.

 - A contract for the book’s worldwide publication, distribution and representation from And Other Stories.

 - Developmental opportunities offered by New Writing North through the Northern Writers’ Awards, if need be.

-The Northern Book Prize will form part of New Writing North’s Northern Writers’ Awards in 2018.
+The Northern Book Prize forms part of New Writing North’s Northern Writers’ Awards in 2018.
 The Awards are supported by Northumbria University, Newcastle and Arts Council England and are open to writers based in the North of England.
 Claire Malcolm, Chief Executive of New Writing North says:

 We are delighted to be working with And Other Stories on the Northern Book Prize.
 We know from our experiences running the Northern Writers’ Awards that there’s a huge range of exciting and diverse talent in the North of England.